 Full fire protection must always be in place, whatever the business – even if there is no one present on-site.
 In the same way you make provisions for fire safety and security during periods of closure at Christmas, similarly you should make sure your premises is protected when closed or running with fewer staff than usual.

 We understand that many businesses have staff that are operating on ‘working from home’ basis at this time.
-With empty premises’, Churches Fire has been able to send our highly qualified technicians to site to continue maintaining fire safety equipment in line with the legal requirements of the Regulatory Reform (Fire Safety) Order 2005.
+With empty premises’, Churches Fire & Security has been able to send our highly qualified technicians to site to continue maintaining fire safety equipment in line with the legal requirements of the Regulatory Reform (Fire Safety) Order 2005.

 With buildings being temporarily closed, this is an opportune time to arrange for the servicing and maintenance of fire extinguishers, emergency lighting, fire alarms, sprinkler systems and gas suppression.
 With new working practices in place, it’s also wise to consider updating your fire risk assessment.

 It is worth noting that if customers are not able to meet their pre-planned servicing appointment, safety measures must be put in place by the Responsible Person to make sure those remaining on-site, and the building itself, are protected from the threat of fire.
 It is also advisable to make detailed notes of the cancelled servicing visit in your fire documents.

 In order to ensure compliance with British Standards, we have processes to continue servicing our loyal customers: